OfficialTanishGupta/mental-fatigue-detection/README.md

 Caffeine intake

-Target variable:
+Target Variable:

 fatigue_level → Low / Medium / High

-⚠️ Note: Synthetic data is commonly used in academic and learning projects when real-world datasets are unavailable.
+⚠️ Synthetic datasets are commonly used in academic and learning projects when real-world data is unavailable.

 🧠 Machine Learning Approach